hargoniX/master/thesis/thesis.typ

 Gamma & ::= Gamma, x : e | epsilon & "   " & "contexts" \
 e &::= x | c | e " " e | lambda x : e . e | (x : e) -> e | "Prop" | "Type" u & "   " & "expressions"
 $
-Given that this is a mere syntactic restriction of Lean's core calculus, we can reuse Lean's type system with the typing judgment $Gamma tack e : e$.
+Because this is a mere syntactic restriction of Lean's core calculus, we can reuse Lean's type system with the typing judgment $Gamma tack e : e$.
 In the following description of the further restrictions on the fragment, I will use $x, y, z$ to denote variables; $alpha, beta, gamma$ to denote type expressions; $s, t, u$ to denote value